Figure

 Motivation

 Earlier transmon designs used coaxial or lumped-element capacitors that did not naturally tile into 2D arrays.
 The cross geometry solves the layout problem: it provides controllable coupling to 4 neighbors in a square lattice while maintaining low crosstalk and individual readout.
+This geometry was the key enabler for scaling to the 53-qubit Sycamore and 72-qubit Willow processors.

 Key Metrics